-The figure above by Dr. Jordan Peterson is a good visualization of the fact that human beings are goal orientated creatures.
+The figure above, by Dr Jordan Peterson, is a good visualisation of the fact that human beings are goal orientated creatures.

-Think of the Polgár’s, they all bought into the idea that becoming a chess champion is an attractive future destination.
+Think of the Polgár’s, they all bought into the idea that becoming a chess champion was an attractive future destination.

-Not that geography isn’t important, but for me, it wasn’t.
+Not that geography is not important, but for me, it was not.

 I even told my teacher that under no conditions will I ever work in the field, but still, he insisted that I had to study what everybody else studied, for years that is.

-In order to be motivated as a child one has to be convinced that the time and energy investment is worthwhile and will move one to a better place.
+To be motivated as a child, one has to be convinced that the time and energy investment is worthwhile and will move one to a better place.